billroy/bitlash-commander/README.md

 Windows users will need to specify a com port using -s.
 On Mac and Linux, the first usb arduino is used unless -s is specified.

+To secure the server by requiring a login (edit the user/password table in index.js):

+	$ node index.js -l

 For help:

 	$ node index.js --help